 Are you a homeschooling parent looking for ways to make extra money?
 We have you covered with a list of work-at-home jobs for homeschooling moms, and tips for managing it all.

 As a homeschooling mom, you’re always on the move.
 From crafting lesson plans, teaching, monitoring, and managing a house full of responsibilities, you need to be on top of your game every single day!

-With so much going on, you might wonder how moms who homeschool find the energy, much less the time, to throw working and making money into the mix.
-Thankfully, earning money from home is becoming more accessible as more companies seek virtual employees.
+With so much going on, you might wonder how moms who homeschool find the energy and the time to throw working and making money into the mix.
+Thankfully, earning money from home is becoming more accessible as more companies seek virtual workers.

 If you’re looking to earn some money while homeschooling, we’re here to help.

 Below we have nine of the best work-at-home jobs that you can begin all while homeschooling your little ones.

 One of our biggest quandaries surrounding homeschooling was figuring out how to work and run our businesses with the kids at home.

 We didn’t have a plan when we decided to homeschool this year.

 Instead, we slowly removed our kids from public school while introducing homeschooling into our lives.
 In doing this, we discovered some great ways to balance working from home and making money while the kids were fully immersed in learning.

 Below are a few tips from our experiences so far: